Shagshag/prestashop-documentation/WebserviceOutputJSON.md

 * Visibility: **public**
 * This method is defined by [WebserviceOutputInterface](WebserviceOutputInterface)
-* This method is defined in [classes/webservice/WebserviceOutputJSON.php line 42](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputJSON.php#42)
+* This method is defined in [classes/webservice/WebserviceOutputJSON.php line 42](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputJSON.php#L42)

-### renderAssociationField
+### <a name="method-renderAssociationField"></a>renderAssociationField

     mixed WebserviceOutputJSON::renderAssociationField($field)